-The analysis of the previous section shows that contrary to what happens in quantum mechanics with an ideal clock, in the relational pictures the possibility to determine (not just in practice but in principle) if a system has suffered a state reduction or evolved unitarily decreases exponentially with the number of degrees of freedom of the system.
-That is, it requires of ensembles with a number of identical macroscopic systems exponential in the number of degrees of freedom of the total system including environment and measuring apparatus.
-One cannot therefore argue -as is done in the case of ordinary environmental decoherence- that the problem moves on to the complete system that retains the complete initial quantum information.
-The existence of this phenomenon in systems that interact with an environment implies, as follows from the above analysis, that in processes where there does not exist an unlimited capability of preparing the initial state of the system it will be empirically undecidable if there has been or has not been a reduction of the state.
-By empirically undecidable we mean that no experimental setup will give different results for both situations.
-In particular, the expectation values of any observable of \mathcal{S} will be identical in both cases.
+The analysis of the previous section shows that contrary to what happens in quantum mechanics with an ideal clock, in the relational picture the possibility to determine (not just in practice but in principle) if a system has suffered a state reduction or evolved unitarily decreases exponentially with the number of degrees of freedom of the system.
+That is, it requires to consider ensembles with a number of identical macroscopic systems exponential in the number of degrees of freedom of the total system including environment and measuring apparatus.
+One cannot therefore argue -as is done in the case of ordinary environmental decoherence-that the problem moves on to the complete system that retains the complete initial quantum information.
+The existence of this phenomenon in systems that interact with an environment implies, as follows from the above analysis, that in processes where there does not exist an unlimited capability of preparing the initial state of the system it will be undecidable if there irrespective of a reduction taking place (or not).
+By undecidable we mean that the expectation values of any observable of $\mathcal S$ will be identical in both cases.